MOHAMMED-BE/react-helpers/README.md

   };

   const formData = new FormData();
-  formDataGenerator(myObject, "user", formData); // "user" is the prefix
+  formDataGenerator(myObject, formData, "user"); // "user" is the prefix
 ```

   For the name property: